Ching-Chieh/test/README.md

   20. Valuation of a Synthetic CDO (include Gauss-Hermite quadrature)
   21. Valuation of kth-to-Default CDS (R, Python)
   22. Imply correlation from the market quotes for CDO tranches (Compound correlation and Base correlation)
-  23. Static options replication for an up-and-out call
+  23. Static options replication for an up-and-out call (include all Barrier options analytic formulas)
 ## Time Series
   1. Simulate and Estimate GARCH(1,1) without using packages
   2. Simulate and Estimate EGARCH(1,1) without using packages